-- By allowing 'thinking time' after each question ensures children have time to think through their response. - By giving children the opportunity to discuss their ideas briefly with another child or adult (carpet buddies/talk partners, who are changed on a weekly basis) can help them to rehearse their responses, and to feel more confident and prepared. - By teachers using lolly sticks to randomly select children to answer or by using randomiser on Class Dojo. - By encouraging children to listen and provide evidence for their views or opinions.
+- By allowing 'thinking time' after each question ensures children have time to think through their response. - By giving children the opportunity to discuss their ideas briefly with another child or adult (carpet buddies/talk partners, who are changed on a weekly basis) can help them to rehearse their responses, and to feel more confident and prepared. - By teachers randomly selecting children to answer or by using randomiser on Class Dojo. - By encouraging children to listen and provide evidence for their views or opinions.